 Regulating speech works well to sanitize the airwaves, it lets us pat ourselves on the back and it provides us with the tangible means by which we can convince ourselves and the world of how tolerant we are.
 In so far as actually combating hateful ideology, however, they do absolutely nothing.
 Hate speech is symptomatic; simply a vocalization of much larger problems within society, and by prohibiting it instead of confronting it, we do the opposite of addressing the mentality which produces it in the first place.

-The logistics of conducting a debate when you are not allowed to have one are complicated, as it is impossible to criticize a point of view you are barred by law from even becoming aware of.
+The logistics of conducting a debate you are not allowed to have are complicated, as it is impossible to criticise a point of view you are barred by law from even becoming aware of.

-The distinction needs to be made between public expression (through writing, speech etc.) and interpersonal interactions.
 I do not argue that a person should be allowed to walk up to a random individual on the street and yell abuse at them, that still constitutes harassment and would do so even if the content of the abuse was the word “idiot” rather than a racial slur.
-Nor do I argue against reasonable regulations on slander or libel; if I lie and said I saw a certain individual commit a crime or another action which I knew they did not, I should still be liable for harming their reputation.
 Insofar as the ability to convey my beliefs regarding the state of affairs of anything in the world is concerned, however, limitations should only be social, not legal.

 In the aftermath of the January shootings in Paris, the term “free speech absolutism” began making its rounds through the public debate, which at the time was ubiquitous.
 Disappointingly, its use was almost invariably disparaging in nature and used primarily in the context of arguing for limits to free expression.
 While I don’t personally regard Charlie Hebdo’s cartoons as hate speech, if the concession were to be made that they were, it should still be of no consequence to whether or not they should have been allowed to publish them.

 Next to our basic survival needs, our ability to express what is on our minds is the most fundamental, intimately personal right we have as human beings.
-No tyranny on earth has ever been able to, for pragmatic reasons, directly control people’s minds, but there has never been a despot who didn’t understand or exploit the fact that controlling speech is the next best thing.
+No tyranny on earth has ever been able to directly control people’s minds, but there has never been a despot who didn’t understand or exploit the fact that controlling speech is the next best thing.

 Again, it’s important to acknowledge that the driving force behind hate speech laws is generally the protection of minority communities from having their dignity attacked, which of course is a noble pursuit per se, but the backhanded gift of being unburdened of our need to critically attack hate directly at the source is a poisoned chalice from which we’ve been drinking merrily, and whose effects are becoming increasingly clear.

-The prospect of having Theresa May, or any other individual or group of individuals, decide for the public what ideas we can’t be exposed to or discuss is terrifying, not to mention condescending.
+The prospect of having anyone decide for the public what ideas we can’t be exposed to or discuss is terrifying, not to mention condescending.
 It should be insulting to any member of a free society to be told that they can’t be trusted to listen to an idea, lest they be corrupted by it.

-This is not to say that there should be no response to people spouting hateful or extremist ideas, there absolutely must be a response, but it cannot be a legal one.
+This is not to say that there should be no response to people spouting hateful or extremist ideas, of course there must.
+But it cannot be a legal one.
 It is up to the rest of us to be present and vocal in the face of hate-mongering.
 It is not enough to have vague propositions that “racism and extremism are bad”; racist ideas are specific, whether they describe patterns of behaviour or inherent genetic traits, and must be met with specific counterarguments or we have no chance or eliminating them.
 In order to relegate a bad idea into the dark, we have no choice but to let it out into the light.